-Example 4.
-Let x^i be comprised of labor supply (x_1^i) , and working to upgrade a house to sell it for a capital gain (x_2^i) .
-If Assumption 2 (separability) and Assumption 8 (equal salience) both hold, setting marginal tax rates such that equation 52 holds ensures that there is no welfare gain to changing them.
+Example 5.
+Let $x^i$ be comprised of labor supply $(x_1^i)$ , and working to upgrade a house to sell it for a capital gain $(x_2^i)$ .
+If Assumption 2 (separability) and Assumption 8 (equal salience) both hold, setting marginal tax rates such that equation 59 holds ensures that there is no welfare gain to changing them.

-$$(1 - \psi^) MTR_1^ + \psi^ \widetilde{MTR}1^ = (1 - \psi^) MTR_2^ + \psi^ \widetilde{MTR}2^$$ (52)
+$$(1 - \psi^) MTR_1^ + \psi^ \widetilde{MTR}1^ = (1 - \psi^) MTR_2^ + \psi^ \widetilde{MTR}2^$$ (59)

-For an individual with very low welfare weight (ψ^i close to zero), this implies that the true marginal tax rates on the two activities are equal, so that there is no tax advantage to shifting effort between x_1^i and x_2^i .
-For a taxpayer with the average social welfare weight ($\psi^i = 1$), perceived marginal tax rates are equalized, so that neither is perceived to be tax-favored.
-For those with very high welfare weights ($\psi^i \to \infty$), the gaps between the actual and perceived tax rates are equalized.
+For an individual with very low welfare weight ( $\psi^i$ close to zero), this implies that the true marginal tax rates on the two activities are equal, so that there is no tax advantage to shifting effort between $x_1^i$ and $x_2^i$ .
+For a taxpayer with the average social welfare weight ( $\psi^i = 1$ ), perceived marginal tax rates are equalized, so that neither is perceived to be tax-favored.
+For those with very high welfare weights ( $\psi^i \to \infty$ ), the gaps between the actual and perceived tax rates are equalized.

 Relaxation of Assumption 8 changes this rule.
-For example, if an increase in the marginal tax rate on x_1^i is less salient than a decrease in the marginal tax rate on x_2^i , this introduces a reason to increase the marginal tax rate on x_1^i .
+For example, if an increase in the marginal tax rate on $x_1^i$ is less salient than a decrease in the marginal tax rate on $x_2^i$ , this introduces a reason to increase the marginal tax rate on $x_1^i$ .
 Relaxation of Assumption 2 introduces an incentive to tax activities that are intrinsically preferred by higher income individuals.

-A.2.4 Allowing for Non-local Responses to Tax Reforms
+A.3.4 Allowing for Non-local Responses to Tax Reforms

 We now generalize the analysis to incorporate non-local responses to tax reforms.
 Unlike in simpler settings without misperceptions, there are two reasons why an individual may change her behavior in response to a reform that does not affect her marginal tax rates.
 First, there may be traditional income effects if we relax the quasilinearity of the utility function.
-Second, a taxpayer's perception of her marginal tax rates may change even if her true marginal tax rates do not.45 Importantly, there is no need to distinguish between these two distinct mechanisms for the purpose of welfare analysis.
+Second, a taxpayer's perception of her marginal tax rates may change even if her true marginal tax rates do not.
+Importantly, there is no need to distinguish between these two distinct mechanisms for the purpose of welfare analysis.

 We allow each individual to respond to changes in the level of her tax burden as well as her marginal tax rate, replacing Assumption 5 with Assumption 9.
 This is sufficient to accommodate the "ironing" heuristic, in which an individual mistakenly responds to her average tax rate as if it were her marginal tax rate.
-This has no impact on our results regarding relative tax rates, but does affect the optimal amount of redistribution.46
+This has no impact on our results regarding relative tax rates, but does affect the optimal amount of redistribution.

 Assumption 9.
-The perceived marginal tax rate on decision j is a smooth function of k, x^i , the true marginal tax rate on that decision, $T_j(x^i, \eta)$, and an individual's tax burden, $T(x^i, \eta)$.
+The perceived marginal tax rate on decision j is a smooth function of k, $x^i$ , the true marginal tax rate on that decision, $T_j(x^i, \eta)$ , and an individual's tax burden, $T(x^i, \eta)$ .

 With this change to our assumptions, it becomes necessary to introduce two new pieces of notation.
-First, the compensated response of taxpayers at y^ to changes in their marginal tax rate (holding fixed their tax burden) is ε_c^ .
-Second, the "income effect" for taxpayer i (holding fixed her marginal tax rate) is η^i .
+First, the compensated response of taxpayers at $y^$ to changes in their marginal tax rate (holding fixed their tax burden) is $\varepsilon_c^$ .
+Second, the "income effect" for taxpayer i (holding fixed her marginal tax rate) is $\eta^i$ .

-45In practical applications, the size and composition of non-local responses to tax reforms will depend on the budget adjustment rule (see Reck 2016) that individuals follow when they misperceive the level of their tax burden, but this does not change the sufficient statistics formulas below.
+&lt;sup>46In practical applications, the size and composition of non-local responses to tax reforms will depend on the budget adjustment rule (see Reck 2016) that individuals follow when they misperceive the level of their tax burden, but this does not change the sufficient statistics formulas below.

-46Note that the welfare weights must be interpreted more carefully with non-local responses: The average weight is not one, because a universal lump sum transfer induces a fiscal externality (and an internality).
+&lt;sup>47Note that the welfare weights must be interpreted more carefully with non-local responses: The average weight is not one, because a universal lump sum transfer induces a fiscal externality (and an internality).